Discover a fun-filled summer on Historic Huguenot Street!

 Campers are invited to discover, explore, and experience Historic Huguenot Street, where they will learn about the site, its unique history, and the individuals who settled New Paltz over 300 years ago.

-Camp runs 9 AM to 3 PM, Monday-Friday.
+Camp runs 9 AM to 3 PM, Monday through Friday.

-Camp Huguenot is perfect for children ages 9-12.
+Camp Huguenot is perfect for children ages 9 to 12.

 Explore a typical day at Camp Huguenot.

 July 22 to 26, 2019

 At Camp Huguenot, you won’t just learn about archaeology – you’ll do it!

 Campers will work with others, alongside real archaeologists, searching for artifacts left behind by the original Huguenot settlers and the Native Americans who came before them.

 Campers will spend time conducting a live dig by excavating, cleaning, and cataloging their archaeological finds.
 Through these activities they will learn the basic principles and practices of archaeology, as well as its modern day significance and relation to the understanding of past cultures.

 Additional time will be spent on historic crafts, indoor and outdoor games, related educational activities, local field trips, and tours of the historic site.
 The week concludes with a camper-created exhibit of the artifacts found during their dig, which all participants and family members are invited to attend.

 Camp is limited to 12 registrants per week.